mne-tools/mne-python/doc/source/manual/forward.rst

     MEG/EEG and MRI coordinate systems

-    The coordinate transforms present in the fif files in MNE and the FreeSurfer files as well as those set to fixed values are indicated with INLINE_EQUATION, where INLINE_EQUATION identifies the transformation.
+    The coordinate transforms present in the fif files in MNE and the FreeSurfer files as well as those set to fixed values are indicated with :math:`T_x`, where :math:`x` identifies the transformation.

 The coordinate systems related to MEG/EEG data are: